tarantool/doc/doc/book/box/atomic/thread_model.rst

 ..  note::

     There is only one transaction processor thread in Tarantool.
-Some people are used to the idea that there can be multiple threads operating on the database, with (say) thread #1 reading row #x, while thread #2 writes row #y.
+    Some users are used to the idea that there can be multiple threads working on the database.
+For example, thread #1 reads row #x while thread #2 writes row #y.
 With Tarantool, this never happens.
     Only the transaction processor thread can access the database, and there is only one transaction processor thread for each Tarantool instance.

-Like any other Tarantool thread, the transaction processor thread can handle many :ref:`fibers <fiber-fibers>`.
-A fiber is a set of computer instructions that may contain "**yield**" signals.
-The transaction processor thread will execute all computer instructions until a yield, and then switches to execute the instructions of a different fiber.
-For example, the thread reads row #x for the sake of fiber #1, and then writes row #y for the sake of fiber #2.
+Like any other Tarantool thread, the transaction processor thread can handle many :ref:`fibers <fiber-fibers>` -- a set of computer instructions that may contain "**yield**" signals.
+The transaction processor thread executes all computer instructions up to a yield signal, and then switches to execute the instructions of another fiber.

-Yields must happen, otherwise the transaction processor thread would stick permanently on the same fiber.
-There are two types of yields:
+Yields must happen, otherwise the transaction processor thread would be permanently stuck on the same fiber.
+There are two types of these yields:

-*   :ref:`implicit yields <atomic-implicit-yields>`: every data-change operation or network-access causes an implicit yield, and every statement that goes through the Tarantool client causes an implicit yield.
+*   **implicit yields**: caused by any data change operation or network access and any statement passing through the Tarantool client.

-*   explicit yields: in a Lua function, you can (and should) add :ref:`"yield" <fiber-yield>` statements to prevent hogging.
+*   **explicit yields**: can (and should) be added as :ref:`"yield" <fiber-yield>` statements to prevent hogging in a Lua function.
 This is called **cooperative multitasking**.

 ..  _thread_model-example: